 EPISD approves Transfer Requests for Students to be allowed to attend schools other than the ones zoned to serve their home addresses.
-The reasons for student transfer eligibility may be found in Board Policy FDB (Local) at https://www.episd.org.
-Transfers are granted on the basis of space availability.
-In-district transfers may be denied during the school year based on attendance and discipline.
-Out-of-district transfers may be denied for the following school year based upon attendance and discipline.
-Transfers will be carried over from year to year as long as the student remains in the same school and does not have any attendance or discipline issues.

-Transfers must be submitted through the transfer module available in the parent portal or through the online system available for students new to the district.
+The reasons for student transfer eligibility may be found in Board Policy FDB (Local) at www.episd.org.
+Transfers are granted on the basis of space availability, and may be denied on attendance, discipline and capacity; transfers are for a term of one year only.
+Parents are recommended to reapply annually in order to be considered or remain as a transfer for the new academic year.
+Transfers must be submitted through the transfer module available in the parent portal.
+Paper transfers are accepted only from students who are brand new to the district.
 Attendance zone boundaries may be modified only by the action of the Board of Trustees.
 The Parent/guardian is responsible for the student's transportation to and from school and/or care provider.